Why study this course

 Use your passion for drama as a tool to engage and work with communities and to enable others.

-Opportunities for short community placements and the experience of undertaking an extended third year placement within a specific community of your choice.
+You'll have opportunities for short community placements and the experience of undertaking an extended third year placement within a specific community of your choice.

-Engaging and collaborative course that enables you to get to know your peers and work together to gain a strong sense of community.
+This is an engaging and collaborative course that enables you to get to know your peers and work together to gain a strong sense of community.

 If you don’t have, or don’t think you will attain the normal tariff points for studying at BGU, this course will enable you to study for a degree without any UCAS points.
 The course is delivered over four years and includes a Foundation Year, which gives you a perfect introduction in what it means to be a university student, equipping you with the necessary skills and knowledge for effective undergraduate study.
 In addition, during your Foundation Year, you will study eight modules, all of which are designed to equip you with the necessary skills and knowledge to progress your studies in your chosen subjects.